AndreQuimper/Writeups/m0leconCTF/Scrambled.md

         opt = input("> ")
 ```

-When running it on the server it gives us 3 options: Give it an input for it to encrypt, get an encrypted flag, or quit
+When running it on the server it gives us 3 options: Give it an input for it to encrypt, get an encrypted flag, or quit. \n
 Note that since it generates a Random integer on each initialization of the script, the encrypted flag output is also randomized for each session.
 Here are what some of them look like:
 ```